 Even with new supplies of flu vaccine available, there are plenty of other ways to stay healthy during this flu season.
-By taking personal responsibility for your health, and practicing a few common-sense measures, you can greatly reduce the risk of catching flu this winter.
+By taking personal responsibility for your health, and practicing a few common-sense measures, you can greatly reduce the risk of catching flu this winter by:

-- Cover your mouth when you cough or sneeze—Influenza, as well as other viruses—spread through air-borne droplets.
+Covering your mouth when you cough or sneeze - Influenza, as well as other viruses spread through airborne droplets.
 Your friends will thank you for your good manners and consideration!

-- Most importantly, do not rush to get a vaccine if you are not among the vulnerable populations noted.
-Your willingness to be a good citizen and save vaccine for someone more vulnerable may not only save that person weeks of suffering, it may save their life!
+Most importantly, do not rush to get a vaccine if you are not among the vulnerable populations noted.
+Your willingness to be a good citizen and save vaccines for someone more vulnerable may not only save that person weeks of suffering, it may save their life!